Part Four

 Erëmirë Krasniqi: Was this also one of the reasons you didn’t have a passport?

 Rexhep Ferri: Yes, I was registered in Albania, because I was born in Albania.
-So, me and my mother were Albanian citizens.
+So, my mother and I were Albanian citizens.
 So, then when I, I’ll talk about Belgrade.
 In the beginning, in Belgrade, it was a little hard for me to adapt.
 There was a professor who helped me in the beginning, who was a professor in Peja and he went to Belgrade.

 Erëmirë Krasniqi: Which one was it?

 Rexhep Ferri: Miša Đorđević.
 And he started working at Television Belgrade, back then there weren’t, Television needed commercials and all commercials were done by hand, they were drawn.
-From letters to another figurative message, and Miša would take me to help him, to make the signs, to enlarge the sketches, to make his sketches and so on.
-So, I started doing what I did with the stores in Peja, I started to work in Belgrade in a quite hard job, but I sacrificed my free time to live.
+From letters to every other visual message, and Miša would take me with him to help, to make the signs, to enlarge the sketches, to make his sketches and so on.
+So, I started doing what I did with the store signage in Peja.
+I started to work in Belgrade in a quite difficult job, but I sacrificed my free time to make a living.

-I have always been modest, I wasn’t luxurious, I would get enough money to pay for the dorm or a small apartment.
-I remember I had a room once, I had for two, three or four years, it was two by three meters and it was the room of my youth, the best room of my life (smiles).
+I have always been modest, I did not pursue luxurious things, I would get enough money to pay for the dorm or a small apartment.
+I remember I had a room once, I had for two, three or four years.
+It was two by three meters and it was the room of my youth, the best room of my life (smiles).
 That’s how big Jakup’s room is, but he left the room now, now he has the entire floor upstairs.
 In Belgrade, since I was a fan of literature and I spoke Serbian, I started to read but not write.

 Erëmirë Krasniqi: How did you learn Serbian?
 If you could include that.